PanIGGCAS/SeisElastic2D_1.1/README.md

 (2) Set the paths for SeisElastic2D with the script of 0_setup.sh, as introduced in section 2.2.2 of the manual;

-(3) Install scotch and SPECFEM2D, as introduced in section 2.2.3 of the manual;
+(3) Install scotch, SPECFEM2D and SeisElastic2D with the script of 1_compile.sh, as introduced in sections 2.2.3 and 2.2.4 of the manual;

 (4) Do forward modeling, as introduced in section 3 of the manual.
-Script of 1_forward_modeling_example.sh is provided to do forward modeling and generate the model files.
+Script of 2_forward_modeling_example.sh is provided to do forward modeling and generate the model files.

-(5) Do inversion experiment, as introduce in sections 2.2.4 and 4 of the manual; Script of 2_inversion_example.sh is provided to do inversion experiment.
+(5) Do inversion experiment, as introduce in sections 2.2.4 and 4 of the manual; Script of 3_inversion_example.sh is provided to do inversion experiment.

-(6) plot the results with the script of 3_plot_results.sh.
+(6) plot the results with the script of 4_plot_results.sh.

 ****************************************************************************************************************************************
 ****************************************************************************************************************************************